corrode/corrode.github.io/content/podcast/s06e01-cloudsmith/index.md

 ### About Cloudsmith

 Made with love in Belfast and trusted around the world.
 Cloudsmith is the fully-managed solution for controlling, securing, and distributing software artifacts.
-They analyze every package, container, and ML model in an organizations supply chain, allow blocking bad packages before they reach developers, and build an ironclad chain of custody.
+They analyze every package, container, and ML model in an organization's supply chain, allow blocking bad packages before they reach developers, and build an ironclad chain of custody.

 ### About Cian Butler